 In the world there are a few billion analogue AM and even more FM radio receivers.
 More and more such receivers are coming onto the market now.
 The production of DRM radio receivers for cars, desktops, tablets, laptops, and also for mobile phones can expand the markets further.
 The DRM digital radio standard is a strategic opportunity for manufacturers to increase their business and profits.
 The plans for adoption of DRM in very large countries India, Indonesia, Pakistan, Russia, China, South Africa to name only a few will increase trust among digital radio stakeholders that such projects are a reality.

 A proven technology

-The technology has been tested and continues to be tested across the globe, from Britain to Brazil.
-The results of the trials have always been made openly available and their success has been endorsed by the leading professional and scientific bodies in the industry.
-From a technological point of view, DRM is a mature, proven standard – no shortcomings and no hidden surprises.
+The DRM technology has been demonstrated and continues across the globe, from the UK, to other European and Asian countries, to Brazil and the USA.
+The excellent results of the demonstrations have been made available and their success has been endorsed by the leading professional and scientific bodies in the industry, like ITU and ETSI.

 An open standard

 Unlike other digital technologies, DRM is an open, non-proprietary standard promoted by a not-for-profit Consortium.
 The associated Ips are independently administered by vialicensing.com.
 The IP is paid only once on the finished product by manufacturers.
 There are no other licences or fees to be paid by stakeholders or manufacturers.